 Nearby there is also another palace that was built for the late King Mutara iii Rudahigwa between 1957-1959 but he died before occupying it.
 It is known as Rwesero art museum.

 Queen mother Kankazi of Rwanda also used to have her own residence at shyogwe in the 1939 onwards after she was moved away by the belgians to reduce her infleunce on her son which the belgians did not like.
-The fate of this residence is not known but now it is an empty courtyard with views of the nearby mountains Mushubati & Kanyarira and stone shrine of the virgin .
+It was detsroyed in 1959 and now it is an empty courtyard with views of the nearby mountains Mushubati & Kanyarira and stone shrine of the virgin .
 However it attracts local tourists every year.